 - The most favourable case for a parallel run is to treat the k-points concurrently, since it can be done independently for each one of them.
 We will be running tbasepar_1.in, as this corresponds to the investigation of a fcc crystal of lead, which requires a high number of k-points to get a realistic description of the ground state.
 Take a look at the file and see that the values are realistic.

-- Change to the pfs-system in order to run a batch-job, and create a test-directory to run in.
+- Change to your directory (on your project storage) in order to run a batch-job, and create a test-directory to run in.

-$ cd pfs $ mkdir abinit_test $ cd abinit_test
+$ cd <my project storage dir> $ mkdir abinit_test $ cd abinit_test

 - Copy your example files to this test-directory